Power Systems Basics

 Voltage

-The voltage v(t) across an capacitor:
+The voltage v(t) across a capacitor:

 \( \Large V(t)_{c} = \Large V(0)_{c} + \frac{1}{C} \int_{0}^{t} i(\tau)_{c} \; d\tau \)